 1) Tell us about your first trip to Kenya.

 I first traveled to Kenya in 1988.
 I was still 22 and had just completed my final exams at NTU.
 I had a job offer and I wanted a short holiday before embarking on my career as a Tax Accountant.
 My elder brother Francis, who is now a priest, was at that time living in a remote village in Turkana, a semi-desert region in the northeastern desert of Kenya.
 I went for a holiday in Europe with my parents and from there flew to Kenya to visit my brother.
 While there, I met up with some medical nurses from the Claraeulalias Community and witnessed the way they served the marginalized and needy, attending to their basic medical needs.
 I also realized for the first time in my life that life was extremely difficult for so many people and that there was a much bigger world outside my window.
 I was young and this discovery made a deep impression on me.

 2) What prompted you to leave a promising career to start a life in Kenya?

-I returned to Singapore in December 1988, and started work in January 1989.
-In the five years I remained here, I made another three trips to Kenya, and one trip to Bolivia.
+I returned to Singapore in December 1988 and started work in January 1989.
+In the five years I remained here, I made another three trips to Kenya and one trip to Bolivia.
 There were just so many questions in my mind and my heart, and I was prompted to seek answers.
 I also volunteered time with the Vietnamese boat people in Sembawang, and also participated in a mentorship programme for problem teens.
-At then end of the day, after five years, with a career moving on very well, I knew that there were questions still to be answered about my life and my vocation, and I knew I needed to find the answers, so I resigned, sold my car to the then Archbishop of Singapore, gave away my furniture to the Good Shepherd sisters, withdrew my savings and left for Kenya since it was there where these questions first arose.
+At the end of the day, after five years, with a career moving on very well, I knew that there were questions still to be answered about my life and my vocation, and I knew I needed to find the answers, so I resigned, sold my car to the then Archbishop of Singapore, gave away my furniture to the Good Shepherd sisters, withdrew my savings and left for Kenya since it was there where these questions first arose.